 I would say the two things that I really focused on with my chili were the dump and my chili powder.
 After all, the chili powder is basically what this dish is focused around.
 But did you know that the common chili powder that we buy off the grocery store shelves is actually a blend of spices?
 Yes, that’s right, it has spices such as cumin, oregano, and garlic.
 So, what you are buying is not a pure chili powder.
 With that, I choose Chile Molido instead.
 This chile can be found at a Hispanic supermarket or on Amazon.

-To really set my chili apart, because I am an avid hunter, I just about always use venison in my chili.
+To really set my chili apart, because I am an avid hunter, I just about always use wild game in my chili recipe.
 Not only do I use it because I have a massive freezer full, I believe that the game from the venison helps to add more dimension to the chili.
 In my opinion, beef can sometimes get muddled in the strong flavors of chili.
 But venison, on the other hand, holds its own, and you can still taste the beautiful flavor of the meat against all the other competing spices.
 This is the magic that I used to actually win my First National Chili Competition.

 Now that I have hyped you up to make a batch of chili, it would only be fair if I included the recipe that won me a title!
 So here it is, Chef Bri’s personal award-winning chili!
 Enjoy y’all!

-Chef Bri’s Winning Venison Chili
+Chef Bri’s Winning wild game Chili recipe

 - 2 lbs. ground venison or ground beef